 Emailing, Calling, and Tweeting to Congress

 Emails, calls, and the use of social media can be an effective means of communicating your views to your Representative or Senators.
 Although House and Senate offices may receive hundreds or thousands of calls, emails or letters on a particular topic, each one is counted and has the potential to make a difference.
 When a Member of Congress is undecided, the number of communications his/her office receives for or against an issue often contributes to how he/she ultimately votes.

 Emailing Your Elected Officials

-Sending an email is still one of the most effective ways to contact your Members of Congress, and writing to your legislator has never been easier thanks to the ASH Advocacy Center.
-Simply click one of the “Action Alerts” on the Society’s priority issues and enter your contact information to automatically send a pre-populated email to all of your elected representatives, or take a few additional moments to personalize your message so it has an even greater impact.
+Sending an email is still one of the most effective ways to contact your Members of Congress; and writing to your legislator has never been easier thanks to the ASH Advocacy Center.
+Simply click one of the “Action Alerts” on the Society’s priority issues and enter your contact information to automatically send a pre-populated email to all of your elected representatives.
+You can also choose to personalize your message so that it has an even greater impact.

 Visit the ASH Advocacy Center to see the most up-to-date Action Alerts and take action!

 Picking up the phone and calling your legislator’s Washington office is a great way to ensure that your voice is heard and that your elected representative knows how you feel.
 Find the phone numbers for your Representative and Senators from the House Directory and the Senate Directory.
 Once you call, you will be connected with a staff member whose job it is to answer and record constituents’ requests via phone.
 Don’t be discouraged that your Senator or Representative did not personally pick up the phone – they rely on staff to field calls and talk to constituents.

 To call your elected officials about the importance of federal funding for research, follow the sample script below and keep the calls short, to the point, and, as always, polite.